 Use these information resources and travel directions to consider your transportation options when planning your trip.

 How to Get There

 Greater Anglia Trains leave for Norwich Station from London Liverpool Street every half hour.
-The journey takes about an hour an 50 minutes with round trip advance fares, when purchased as two one-way, off-peak tickets, starting at about £20 in 2017.
-Off peak fares from London begin at 11am.
+The journey takes about an hour and 50 minutes with round trip advance fares, when purchased as two one-way tickets, starting at twenty pounds in 2019.
+There are no off-peak discounts on this service.

 UK Travel Tip The cheapest train fares are those designated "Advance" - how far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
 Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often cheaper to buy two single tickets rather than one round trip ticket.

 To find the best fare, use National Rail Enquiries Cheapest Fare Finder, ticking the "All Day" box in the search form if you can be flexible about travel time.